WB-PIDA-Data-Science-Shop/cliarapp/README.md

 - R ≥ 4.5
 - The `cliaretl` R package (internal World Bank package providing processed datasets)
-- Access to the project's OneDrive folder for proprietary data files (see `data/README.md`)

 ### Running the App